daniel-luberda/DLToolkit.Forms.Controls/FlowListView/README.md

 #### How can I have variable row height? (basing on content, different sizes for header and items)

 Set `HasUnevenRows` property to `true`.

+#### Why FlowListView isn't working in Release mode?

+Sometimes (eg. if you're using XAML only views) linker may remove dlls needed by FlowListView.
+To avoid that use: `FlowListView.Init()` somewhere in your code.